 Pat: Thanks again.
 Take care.

-Also, I wanted to be honest and let you know that at the end of the video I give Corbett a minute to talk about Traffic School. (affiliate link – I earn a commission if you purchase)
+Also, I wanted to be honest and let you know that at the end of the video I give Corbett a minute to talk about Traffic School.
+(Full disclosure: This is an affiliate link—I earn a commission if you purchase)

 He's also giving new members full access to his How to Start a Blog that Matters course, which I'm very familiar with as well.